lorikrell/gamerchic/docs/photoshop/coins.md

 :::sonceri Fonts, Brushes, and Editors
 You may need fonts used by these PSD files.
 Download and install fonts used in many of these PSD files.
 You can download and install the fonts from this zip file: [wow-fonts.zip](https://drive.google.com/file/d/1-NhzLG83iGJ0gdTmmPVSGjt9X8lTrZDw/view?usp=sharing).

-This file can be opened and edited in Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
-I do not recommend using other apps that do not support layer effects and complex text.
+This file can be opened and edited in any art application that opens PSD.
+I highly recommend Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
+You can use any application that opens a PSD file, but you will lose embossing and shadows that are achieved with layer effects.
 :::

 :::sonceri Helpful Request for the Artist